Our approach to identifying solutions

 Comparing solutions, even within the same cause area, is a complex task.

 It requires hundreds of hours of research, specialised expertise, and significant resources to systematically evaluate and identify the most effective options.
 To ensure we're recommending the best solutions, we collaborate with expert evaluators and researchers, such as those from GiveWell and Founders Pledge, who specialise in identifying high-impact interventions.
-You can read here <hyperlink to respective page> about how we select and collaborate with these evaluators.
+You can read here about how we select and collaborate with these evaluators.
 We also hold in high regard the work of researchers and data organisations in the Indian non-profit sector, including J-PAL, Ashoka University, Dasra, and IDinsight.

 Impactful Giving’s expert evaluators also identify and recommend non-profits by systematically searching through and evaluating non-profits implementing the most promising solutions.
 They follow rigorous evaluation techniques based on factors like evidence of the cost-effectiveness of the charity, transparency of their data, and room for funding.